home-assistant/home-assistant.io/source/_integrations/geniushub.markdown

 ### Devices

-Each Device controlled by your Genius Hub will be exposed as either a:
+Each device controlled by your Genius Hub will be exposed as either a:

 - `Sensor` entity with a % battery, for any Device with a battery (e.g., a Genius Valve), or
-- `Binary Sensor` entity with on/off state for any Device that is a switch (e.g., Smart Plugs, DCRs)
+- `Binary sensor` entity with on/off state for any Device that is a switch (e.g., Smart Plugs, DCRs)

 Such entities will report back their primary state and `assigned_zone`.
 If the Hub is directly polled using Option 1 (see below), then some additional state attributes such as `last_comms` (last communications time) are also available.